hassanreyes/SampleLoggingApp/README.md

   *ElsticsearchEndpoint*: The endpoint address of the Elasticsearch instance in AWS.

+**Constrains**

+  The queries used agains the Athena query engine are hardcoded in the Program.cs file.
+It is recommended to use only one query per application execution.

+  The maximum number that a Athena query is repeated is MAX_QUERY_REPETITIONS (10 by default).

+  The maximum number of fetched records per Athena query execution is MAX_FETCHED_RECORDS (10000).

+  The maximum number of records to be push per Bulk request in Elasticsearch is MAX_DOCS_PER_REQUEST (50000).

+  > Every call to S3, Athena and Elasticsearch is performed in a Sync way although they are Async.

 ### Prerequisites

 1. AWS account.
-2. AWS ~/.aws/credentials file since the application uses the default role.
+2. AWS ~/.aws/credentials file since the application use the default role.
 3. S3 Bucket with read, write rights from internet assigned to the user/role.
 4. Create the following path inside your S3 bucket: <BUCKET_NAME>/<BUCKET_PATH>/<FORMAT> were the format must be parquet or avro.
 5. Athena database with the following table structure: